 Edward Lodewijk Van Halen was a guitarist of legendary status.
 He was a true innovator to the instrument.
 Part of that was his legendary ‘brown sound’ guitar tone.
 His tone is one the most recognisable guitar tones ever, and can be hard all throughout Van Halen’s discography.

-One big element of his legendary tone was his delay (check out our favorite delay pedals).
+One big element of his legendary tone was his delay.
 He used delay like any lead-guitarist would, to widen his guitar tone and make it sit in the mix.
 The delays he used throughout his career were most prominently the Echoplex Delay, the Roland SDE-3000 Digital, and the Lexicon PCM70.

 We all know Eddie and his brother Alex from the legendary rock band Van Halen.
 Some of their hits include ‘Jump’, ‘Ain’t Talkin’ ‘Bout Love’, and most recognisable to guitar players, ‘Eruption’.
 Eddie pioneered the use of the tapping technique, where bot hands play on the fretboard.
 This technique is now unmistakably one the most popular techniques, and an integral part of some genres.